adamhatton/john-breedon-bass-tuition-pp4/README.md

 8. Navigate to the 'Settings' tab for the app and select to 'Reveal Config Vars', a variable called `DATABASE_URL` will have been created by connecting the database add-on.
 Copy the **value** of this variable
 9. Within the development environment, create a file called `env.py` at the top level
 	- Ensure that this file is added to the .gitignore file.
 If your project does not have a .gitignore file then create one and add the `env.py` file to it
-10. In the `env.py` file, import the `os` library and create a database variable using value taken from Heroku:
+10. In the `env.py` file, import the `os` library and create a database variable using the value taken from Heroku:
 ~~~
 os.environ ["DATABASE_URL"] = "<heroku database variable goes here>"
 ~~~